drmatoi/minecraft/README.md

 Now launch the Server with `./alwaysonline.sh` This will check the up-time of the server and relaunch it when its offline.

+## Extra Information
+Thanks for using my skript! <br>
+If you want to support me, star this post and share it! <br>

+Problems ore ideas ?
+Contact me! m4t01@proton.me or t.me/drmatoi